truecms/pancake/README.md

-> **The Australian Government Design System has been decommissioned [Visit our community page for more information](https://community.digital.gov.au/t/dta-design-system-has-been-decommissioned/4649)**
+> Maintenance notice: This repository is an actively maintained fork of the original govau/pancake project.
+It was pulled from the Australian Government Design System codebase to take maintenance initiative and make the tool ready for a modern npm stack and Drupal 11 (as of November 2025).
+Historical references to govau have been removed or updated to truecms where appropriate.

 Pancake
 =======